encord-team/encord-active/README.md

 The app should then open in the browser.
 If not, navigate to [`localhost:8501`](http://localhost:8501).
-Our [docs][encord-active-docs] contains more information about what you can see in the page.
+Our [docs][encord-active-docs] contain more information about what you can see in the page.

 ## <img width="24" height="24" src="https://raw.githubusercontent.com/encord-team/encord-active/main/docs/static/img/icons/encord_icon.png"/> Import your dataset